Red Aurora Borealis rays

 A lunar eclipse from 2021 / Bob King

-9. Switch your point-and-shoot with a smartphone.
+9. Stick with a smartphone.

 If you use the night photography mode on a newer phone, you can take lovely pictures of the Northern Lights.
 I’ve seen some really nice images.